top of page

 • kgm

-Exploring Batanes: The Hidden Gem of the Philippines
+Exploring the Hidden Gem of the Philippines!

 Tayid Lighthouse on Batan Island, Batanes, offers stunning views of the Pacific Ocean.
 Built in the early 2000s, this hexagonal beacon is a favorite for its picturesque sunrises and panoramic vistas of rolling hills and rugged cliffs. photo by Canva